Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

    :align: center
    :target: ../../_images/Kits/kit_camera_slider_longer_frame_step5_1500.jpg

+Build three :ref:`extra pairs of legs
+<starter_kit_camera_slider_construction_longer_frame_extra_legs>` and connect
-Build three extra pairs of legs and connect one to the middle of each 1500mm MakerBeam section and one beside their junction.
+one to the middle of each 1500mm MakerBeam section and one beside their junction.
 Then replace the long MakerBeams in the frame with this 3m long assembly.

 Finally, the timing belt has to be extended: